Certificate of Current Professional Status (CCPS)

 • are not registered and have never been registered; or

-• are not registered now, but were registered in the past, and that during that period there were no restrictions on foreign competence in place.
+• are not registered now, but were registered in the past, and that there were no restrictions on foreign competence in place during that period.

 • a valid passport or valid ID card;